And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 Branding is part art, part science.
-There are a lot of intangible elements that go into shaping a brand that stands out and brings in the clientele you’re shooting for.
-“Think pieces” about branding elicit many different opinions, much debate, and leave us finding the concept difficult to quantify.
+Many intangible elements go into shaping a brand that stands out and brings in the clientele you’re shooting for.
+“Think pieces” about branding elicit many opinions and much debate and leave us finding the concept difficult to quantify.

-This leaves a lot of professionals demanding to know what a brand is, simplified.
-When it comes down to it, there’s one word that captures most of it, but if you’re trying to wrap your head around branding beyond the typeset on your business card, you’re going to have to strap in for a little bit of the abstract.
+This leaves a lot of professionals demanding to know what a brand is simplified.
+When it comes down to it, there’s one word that captures most of it, but if you’re trying to wrap your head around branding beyond the typeset on your business card, you’ll have to strap in for a little bit of the abstract.

 What a Brand Is

-In the modern vernacular, aesthetic has been used to refer to everything from sweet abs on body-builders to neon pink and cyan vintage color schemes.
+In the modern vernacular, aesthetic has been used to refer to everything from sweet abs on bodybuilders to neon pink and cyan vintage color schemes.
 While the use of “aesthetic” to describe pleasing visual proportions or thematic trends doesn’t fall entirely out of the realm of aesthetics, it doesn’t capture the full depth of the term.
-For the purpose of branding (or your next trendy coffee shop conversation), an aesthetic refers to:
+For branding (or your next trendy coffee shop conversation), an aesthetic refers to:

 - A set of principles underlying the work of an artist or artistic movement

 There is an impressive number of old German men with prominent facial hair who have debated the subject of aesthetics at extensive lengths, but we’re going to touch on its significance in branding.